w3c/wai-curricula/content/content-author/clear-content.md

   * the target resource title
   * that the link will open a new window (if appropriate)
   * the file type and format (when linking to a file)
-* explain requirements for authoring tools to:
+* identify requirements for authoring tools to:
   * produce appropriate markup for titles and link text
   * support the inclusion of additional information for links when needed